han3zeng/date-picker/README.md

 }
 ```

-## Propertise for the DatePicker Component
+## Properties for the DatePicker Component

 #### onSelect
 * type: function